Digital Marketing Essential: mapping a Customer Journey.

 Understanding segmentation

-This was once the starting point for every brand striving to better understand their target audience, whereby consumers were split into designated groups based on demographic data to drive more targeted campaigns.
+This was once the starting point for every brand striving to better understand its target audience, whereby consumers were split into designated groups based on demographic data to drive more targeted campaigns.
 But times have changed.
 With the help of global data collection and platforms that track consumer behaviours and motivations on a massive scale, it’s now possible to create custom audiences within seconds and build accurate audience profiles to be used to build a granular digital marketing plan.
-These go far beyond demographics, encompassing lifestyles, attitudes, self-perception and interests.
+These go far beyond demographics, encompassing lifestyles, attitudes, self-perceptions and interests.

 1. Stop segmenting, start profiling

 Audience profiling is now the most effective way to define, segment and target consumers in the more personalized digital marketing space.
-With insights that quantify not only the what, but the why behind consumer behaviours, it’s easier than ever to deliver the right message using digital advertising, to the right audience, in the right way.
+With insights that quantify not only the what but the why behind consumer behaviours, it’s easier than ever to deliver the right message using digital advertising, to the right audience, in the right way.
 This kind of profiling - analyzing interests, attitudes, behaviours and perceptions - is what makes personalisation possible in digital marketing.
 This ensures campaigns are highly targeted and brands are well-positioned to make the most of their ROAS (Return-On-Ad-Spent), informing digital marketing strategy from end to end.

 Types of Segmentation

-• Demographic
+Demographic

-• Geographic
+Geographic

-• Perception-based
+Perception-based

-• Behavioural
+Behavioural

-• Psychographic
+Psychographic

-• Interested-based
+Interested-based

-• Attitudinal
+Attitudinal

-• Needs-based
+Needs-based

 2. Creating real-life personas